duracell80/MoodeRadio-Get/scripts/make-radio-manager/README.md

 $ ./install.sh
 ```

-## Accessing the UI without changing core moode UI
+## Accessing the UI
 Go to http://192.168.2.7/rdo-config.php to access the UI replacing the IP with your Moode IP.

 ## Navigating the UI
 Use the rdo-config.php link noted above in a browser to access the UI.
 Browse through a list of tags clicking the plus icon next to each selection you wish to make.
+Clicking or tapping a tag name will start playing the stations in that tag as a preview of what's in that tag.
 The station range field controls how many stations to return.
 Adding to the station network field searches the API for stations with those keywords in their names, like somafm.
 When done hit save.
 The tag file is cached so from time to time refresh that json file from the UI leave the page and come back.

 ![Screenshot](https://raw.githubusercontent.com/duracell80/MoodeRadio-Get/master/scripts/make-radio-manager/001.png)

 Navigate to the RADIO section of the UI into the new "Underscore Stations" folder where you'll see tags and networks.